axmolengine/axmol/README.md

 3. Remove unnecessary sources
 4. build engine as static or dynamic library support
 5. If you have any other excellent goals, welcome
-6. Excellent PRs from any guys are welcome
+6. Excellent PRs from any guys are welcome, I will review & merge ASAP

 ### preprocessors notes: